tnecniv22/Blog-Version-2017/_posts/2017-08-31-andrewsmanhole.md

 ---

 ## Overview
-During My past co-op term at Andrews.engineer, I had the opportunity of modeling and helping to design a support system for a manhole and pipes that we were going to install in our warehouse.
+During My past co-op term at [Andrews.Engineer](http://www.andrews.engineer), I had the opportunity of modeling and helping to design a support system for a manhole and pipes that we were going to install in our warehouse.

 ## Design
 This is the design I drafted in Google Sketchup.